fly-apps/fly-etcd/README.md

 ## Backups and Restoring from backups

 ### Enabling backups
-If the following environment variables are set, a backup will be performed and uploaded to S3 on a schedule:
+If the following secrets are set, automatic backups will be performed and uploaded to S3:

 **Static credentials:**
 ```